 The new A-10 debuted in 1961.
 It wasn’t very different from the A-9.
 But a top of the line passenger version was now called the Marathon.
 The Marathon was distinguished from the Superba by a chrome spear that ran from the front fender to the rear door and interior trim that was a step up from, taxicab fare.

-A new limousine appeared, with an extra nine inches of space in the rear than an ordinary Marathon.
+A new limousine appeared that year, with nine more inches of space in the rear than an ordinary Marathon.
 The jump seats could be converted to a bench allowing for 6 passengers in back.
 The limousine had much richer appointments and a glass partition.
 Several were sold to the state department after U.S. ambassador to Moscow, Llewellyn E. Thompson advised Washington that existing limousines were ”…not suitable for the cobblestones and rough roads encountered in the Soviet Union.”
 They were no problem for the Checker.

 Decline and Fall